Income from your LIF: age matters

 You have 2 options: life income and temporary income.

-You can withdraw a life income at any time.
+You can draw a life income at any time.

 You can also draw a temporary income each year if your LIF offers that option.
-To be entitled to a temporary income, you must meet the following conditions:
+To be entitled to a temporary income, you must:

-Your application for a temporary income is valid only for the year in which it is made.
+Your application for a temporary income is valid only for the year in which it is filed.

-You can withdraw a life income at any time.
+You can draw a life income at any time.

 You can also draw a temporary income each year if your LIF offers that option, regardless of your employment income.
 To be entitled to a temporary income, you must be at least 54 years of age and less than 65 years of age on 31 December of the year preceding your application.

-Your application for temporary income is valid only for the year in which it is made.
+Your application for temporary income is valid only for the year in which it is filed.

 If you are age 65 or over